Fakultät für Philosophie, Wissenschaftstheorie

 Munich Center for Mathematical Philosophy

 Martin Fischer studied at the Ludwig-Maximilians University in Munich where he did his masters in 2003 and his PhD in 2007.
 Supported by the DAAD he spent one term in Oxford during 2006.
 From 2007 until 2010 he worked as a research fellow in the "Formal Epistemology Project" by Igor Douven at the K.U.
 Leuven in Belgium.
 From December 2010 till October 2011 he was a Visiting Fellow at the MCMP, supported by the DAAD and MCMP.
-Since November 2011 he is working in the DFG-funded project 'Syntactical Treatments of Interacting Modalities’.
+From November 2011 till 2018 he was working in the DFG-funded project 'Syntactical Treatments of Interacting Modalities’.
+Since 2019 he is a PD at the LMU.
+2018/19 he spent one year in Pisa at the SNS.
+Since September 2019 he is working at the LMU in his own DFG funded project: Logics: From tolerance to pluralism.

-Martin Fischer's research interests are in logic (axiomatic theories of truth, syntactical treatments of modality, interpretability), epistemology (Realism/Antirealism debate, Fitch paradox, Putnam's model-theoretic argument) and philosophy of language (Davidson, Quine, Deflationism).
+Martin Fischer's research interests are in logic (axiomatic theories of truth, syntactical treatments of modality, interpretability, non-classical logics), epistemology (Realism/Antirealism debate, Fitch paradox, Putnam's model-theoretic argument) and philosophy of language (Davidson, Quine, Deflationism).

 Truth, Partial Logic and Infinitary Proof Systems